 Perry (1991) also reports finding P. herrerae in Jalisco near the village of Tuito, south of Puerta Vallarta.
-The trees there grow with P. ayacahuite var. veitchii at 2,200 m altitude and may represent the westernmost occurrence of the species.
+The trees there grow with P. strobiformis at 2,200 m altitude, one of the most disjunct occurrences of the species.

 P. herrerae is parasitized by the mistletoe Cladocolea cupulata Kuijt (Loranthaceae) (Kenaley and Mathiasen 2006) and the dwarf mistletoes Arceuthobium gillii, Arceuthobium rubrum, A. vaginatum subsp. vaginatum, and A. yecorense, described from its occurrence on this species near Yecora, Sonora (Hawksworth and Wiens 1996).

 Martínez, M. 1940.
 Pinaceas Méxicanas: Descripción de algunas especies y variedades nuevas.
 Anales Inst.
 Biol.
 Univ.
 Nac.
 México 11(1):57-84.